sparkswap/lnd-engine/README.md

 2. Dockerfiles for all containers needed for the LND Engine to run on a broker daemon

 A current docker setup a functional BTC/LTC LND Engine:
-1. Bitcoin node (BTCD is default)
+1. Bitcoin node (currently bitcoind)
 2. LND BTC node (SparkSwap fork)
-3. Litecoin node (LTCD is default)
+3. Litecoin node (currently litecoind)
 4. LND LTC node (SparkSwap fork)

 #### Installation (lnd-engine only)